Plasma Cutter Amperage Vs Thickness Chart for Steel

 safety setup calibration control

-Set pierce height and delay to spec, then prepare the workstation so the cut stays controlled and repeatable from thin sheet to heavy plate.
+Set pierce height and delay to spec, then prepare the workstation.
+Good setup keeps the cut controlled and repeatable from thin sheet to heavy plate.

-Don’t start until you’ve put on safety equipment: heavy-duty gloves, safety glasses, and reinforced boots.
-Confirm grounding, ventilation, and a clear egress path for hot parts.
+Put on safety equipment before you start.
+Use heavy-duty gloves, safety glasses, and reinforced boots.
+Confirm grounding, ventilation, and a clear path for hot parts.

-Suit up: gloves, safety glasses, reinforced boots.
-Verify grounding, ventilation, and a clear egress for hot parts.
+Suit up with gloves, safety glasses, and reinforced boots.
+Verify grounding, ventilation, and a clear path for hot parts.

-Calibrate amperage to thickness: 20 A up to 1/8 in, then add 10 A per additional 1/8 in.
-Document these setpoints on your job traveler.
+Calibrate amperage to thickness.
+Use 20 A up to 1/8 in, then add about 10 A for each extra 1/8 in.
+Document these setpoints on your job traveler or shop note.

-Maintain a constant standoff with a height control system or gauge.
-This stabilizes arc voltage and limits bevel variability due to surface irregularities.
+Maintain a constant standoff with height control or a gauge.
+Stable height helps stabilize arc voltage and limit bevel changes from surface irregularities.

 Frequently Asked Questions